brett-van-tussler/brett-van-tussler.github.io/docs/dictionary/root_words.md

 	•	Chromatin – Complex of DNA and protein
 	•	Chromosome – Carriers of genetic information - When chromosomes were first observed under a microscope, scientists noticed they stained strongly with certain dyes (colorful chemical stains).
 Because these structures readily took up color, they were named “chromosomes,” literally meaning “colored bodies.”

+Kin- (Greek: kinein) = "to move" or "set in motion"
+	•	Kinase – Enzyme that transfers phosphate groups, causing molecular changes
+	•	Kinetic – Relating to or produced by motion
+	•	Kinesiology – Study of human movement and body mechanics
+	•	Telekinesis – Hypothetical ability to move objects using the mind